Last Updated on: 4th October 2023, 12:36 pm

 Do Hermit Crabs Leave Their Shell to Sleep?

 No hermit crab will leave its shell to sleep.
-They’re most vulnerable while sleeping, and evacuating a shell makes it easy for a rival to lay claim to it without a fight.
+They’re most vulnerable while sleeping, and evacuating a shell makes it easy for a rival to claim it without a fight.

 It’s likely too hot for the hermit crab if it’s climbing out of its shell to sleep.
-The maximum temperature in most enclosures should be 84OF, so drop the heat by 5OF to see if this helps.
+The maximum temperature in most enclosures should be 84°F, so drop the heat by 5°F to see if this helps.

-If hermit crabs live in conditions below 80% humidity, their gills dry out and close up, leading to difficulty breathing and eventual suffocation.
+If hermit crabs have below 80% humidity, their gills dry out and close up, leading to difficulty breathing and eventual suffocation.
 The hermit crab may leave its shell to breathe easier.

 Hermit crabs feel comfortable with a regular sleep schedule, so avoid forcing them to become active outside of nocturnal hours.